Microsoft identity platform authentication libraries

 |The PHP League oauth2-client||Version 1.4.2||oauth2-client|

-For any standards-compliant library you can use the v2.0 endpoint, thus it’s important to know where to go for support.
+For any standards-compliant library, you can use the Microsoft identity platform endpoint.
+It’s important to know where to go for support:

 - For issues and new feature requests in library code, contact the library owner.